 In our time with the Azure 2-Strap we didn't see much visible wear other than some dirt and a few loose threads on the straps.
 However the straps are thin, and the one made from leather (one is leather, one is webbing) is prone to stretch, particularly under the weight of the thick footbed.
+This means you end up with the two straps being unevenly tensioned.
 The molded polyurethane footbed is soft and squishy enough that we feel it could get irreparably punctured or ripped, though this is just speculation and didn't influence our score.
-If you like the idea of a water resistance rubber footbed paired with webbing straps, check out the Chaco Flip EcoTread or the Vionic Tide II, both flip-flops we considered to be highly durable.
+If you like the idea of a water resistance rubber footbed paired with webbing straps, check out the Chaco Flip EcoTread, the Vionic Tide II, or the Astral Rosa, our Top Pick for Hiking and Scrambling — all of these flip-flops we considered to be highly durable.

-We polled a group of savvy women to see which of our tested flip-flops they determined to be the least and most stylish and the Azure 2-Strap ended up right in the middle.
+We polled a group of savvy women to see which of our tested flip-flops they determined to be the least and most stylish and the Teva Azure 2-Strap ended up right in the middle.
 Much like the imbalance we found in the construction of this shoe, our style raters were pretty divided.
-Some loved the sleek cuteness of this sandal, and some disliked the thick sole and overly thin straps.
+Some loved the sleek cuteness of this sandal, and some disliked the thick sole and tiny straps.
 Overall we feel like it's a cute flip that would pair well with anything from jeans to a casual summer dress.
-For some seriously stylish sandals that can be dressed up even more, take a look at our Top Pick for Stylish Adventures, the Lovely Lala or the classy Birkenstock Gizeh, our Editors' Choice.
+For some seriously stylish sandals that can be dressed up even more, take a look at our Top Pick for Stylish Adventures, the Lovely Lala, the Paniolo, or the classy Gizeh, our Editors' Choice.

 The Azure 2-Strap is a simple and cute flip-flop that, due mostly to some oddities in its construction, is best suited to urban terrain or short, simple beginner hikes.